 Let’s Open Our Box of Christmas Cards and Get Started!

-You don’t want your holiday card staying in that same inbox!
 Plus, the recipients are likely to give it less than ten seconds of their time before pressing the delete key.
 It’s unlikely that anyone else in the family will ever know about the card, let alone see or read it.